 Ever wondered why otters hold hands?
 Find out here.

 Polar bears may look like land mammals but are technically marine mammals.
 Polar bears spend a significant part of their lives on ice, not land.

 Polar bears hunt, mate, and do most of their activities on the ice.
 Their ideal habitat is the sea ice in the arctic ocean in Canada.

 Polar bears are excellent swimmers and can swim up to speeds of 6mph.
-They have great endurance and can swim continually for hours to get to a piece of ice.
+They have great endurance and can swim for hours to get to a piece of ice.